cayhorstmann/codecheck2/build-instructions.md

 If ```REGION=$(aws configure get region)``` shows up to be the incorrect region, check out this link https://docs.aws.amazon.com/general/latest/gr/apprunner.html and set your region to the correct one by typing ```REGION = your-region```

 From here, we want to create a IAM Accesss Role Name.
-We will then attach our policy arn to our role.
-You can find the arn by running ```aws iam list-roles```.
-Find the role name you created and you’ll see it’s arn.
+We will then attach the role to a pre-existing policy, ``` arn:aws:iam::aws:policy/service-role/AWSAppRunnerServicePolicyForECRAccess```
 ```
 export TP_FILE=$(mktemp)
 export ROLE_NAME=AppRunnerECRAccessRole
 cat <<EOF | tee $TP_FILE
 {
   "Version": "2012-10-17",
-    "Statement":
-    [
+  "Statement": [
     {
       "Effect": "Allow",
-            "Action": [
-                "ecr:GetDownloadUrlForLayer",
-                "ecr:BatchGetImage",
-                "ecr:DescribeImages",
-                "ecr:GetAuthorizationToken",
-                "ecr:BatchCheckLayerAvailability"
-            ],
-            "Principal":{
-                "AWS": "iam::aws:policy/service-role/AWSAppRunnerServicePolicyForECRAccess"
+      "Principal": {
+        "Service": "build.apprunner.amazonaws.com"
       },
-            "Resource": [
-                "*"
-            ]
+      "Action": "sts:AssumeRole"
     }
   ]
 }
 EOF